Perfect Simple Roasted Cauliflower

 Storage

-Roasted cauliflower will stay good for up to a week in a sealed container in the fridge.
+Leftovers will stay good for up to a week in a sealed container in the fridge.
+Reheat in the oven or the microwave, or add to soups and stews.
 Also, take a look at 7 Ways to Use Leftover Roasted Vegetables!

 Utensils grabbing Roasted Cauliflower from a baking dish.